hubertpysklo/agent-diff/README.md

 ## What This Is

 **A self-hosted interactive enviroments for testing AI agents & training LLMs against 3rd party services like Linear or Slack.** You run it locally (or deploy it), your agents call fake APIs, you get deterministic diffs.
-No external service, no API keys to manage, full control over test data.
+No external service, no rate limits, full control over test data and environments.

 Use it for:
 - RL training loops (reset state between episodes)
 - Integration tests (verify agent does what it should)
-- Regression tests (catch when changes break behavior)
+- Regression tests (catch when changes break behaviour)
 - Training data generation (prompt → actions → diff → outcome)